 You can also catch trains to Sintra from Lisbon’s Rossio station.
 Once the holiday destination of Portguese royalty and aristocracy, today Sintra is popular with tourists from all around the world thanks to the wonderful Park and National Palace of Pena, a collection of colourful royal buildings nestled on a tree-covered hilltop.
 Why not make the most of a trip to Sintra and relax with a night or two in the nearby Pestana Palace Sintra Golf and Spa Resort?

 The Algarve has some excellent railway connections with lines connecting Lagos and Faro, and Faro to Tavira.
-The line from Lagos to Tavira stops at popular Algarve location such as Portimão, Silves and Albufeira, whereas the Faro to Tavira line connects two lovely, historic Pousadas, the Pousada de Estoi near Faro and the Pousada de Tavira.
+The line from Lagos to Faro stops at popular Algarve location such as Portimão, Silves and Albufeira, whereas the Faro to Tavira line connects two lovely, historic Pousadas, the Pousada de Estoi near Faro and the Pousada de Tavira.

 Click here for more about the Pestana Hotels and Pousadas we work with in the Algarve.

 The Portuguese train network is a great alternative to driving and a wonderful way to explore this beautiful country.

 For full information on train travel in Portugal, make sure to check the Portuguese national railways site: